Giuspru/Data_Intensive_Application_and_Big_Data/README.md

 - Round and multiple Rounds
 - Local And Agregate Space
 - Complexity of MR algorithms
-- Text Processing (implementation with pseudo code)
+- Text Processing (implementation with pseudo code) --> Mapreduce folder with scripts
 - Chernoff bound and theorem (just the enunciated)